converged-computing/operator-experiments/google/scheduler/run2/README.md

 kubectl get events -o wide |  awk {'print $4" " $5" " $6'} | column -t | grep fluence
 ```

+That's great!
+We can see that Fluence is able to schedule flux operator pods.
+We will next try this more in a context of launching multiple jobs (of different sizes) next.

 ### Canopie Experiments

 **TODO** I don't know how to run qmcpack / amg, so right now I'd just do lammps at different pod sizes and problem sizes to emulate an ensemble of different workloads.